By Jayaram V

 your memory as well as your understanding of the subject.

-11. Discuss with others and understand their views on the
+11. Discuss with others and understand their views on the same

 12. Teach yourself or others what you have learned.

-Follow these when you are reading a newspaper or magazine
+Follow these when you are reading a newspaper or magazine to

-and entertained with tit bits of information.
+with tit bits of information.

-1. Browse through the information gathering bits and pieces
+1. Browse through the information gathering bits and pieces of

-2. Practice speed reading and reading to know the central
+2. Practice speed reading and reading to know the central theme

-theme or the general outline.
+or the general outline.